Some generic truths about supplements

-The fact a supplement was scientifically proven to enhance performance doesn’t necessarily mean it improves the performance of anyone.
+The fact that a supplement was scientifically proven to enhance performance doesn’t necessarily mean it will improve your performance.
 Every supplement works under certain conditions.
 If those conditions do not apply to you, you are wasting your money.

 You should always experiment with a new supplement in a training session before taking it in crunch time.
 If you can, try to simulate a competitive situation during that session.
 Only if you don’t experience any adverse effects you can consider taking this supplement in a competition.
 Pay attention to the origin and brand of the supplement and ensure the risk of contamination with prohibited substances is very low.

 What is an ergogenic aid?

 An ergogenic aid is a substance that may enhance your performance.
 This can range from caffeine and sports drinks to illegal substances.
 At the moment there are only a handful of supplements with an adequate level of support by quality research, that may directly improve performance and are not listed as doping.
 We enlisted and explained some of them.

 Caffeine is useful for endurance sports as well as supramaximal and/or repeated sprint tasks.
 It reduces the perception of exertion and improves vigilance and alertness.
 It can promote fat oxidation and temporarily increase energy expenditure.

 Amount: 3-6 mg/kg body weight which is equal to about 2 shots of expresso or 1.5 energy shot for a 75kg athlete.